 Catch a show at a 19th-century Opera House

-LOCATION 320 East Hyman Avenue HOURS Mon-Fri 12pm-5pm Closed Sat-Sun
+320 East Hyman Avenue Mon-Fri 12pm-5pm Closed Sat-Sun

 Explore a true-life ghost town

 A quick drive south of Aspen lies Ashcroft, once one of Colorado’s most thriving towns thanks to a booming mining industry, but today virtually deserted save for the odd curious interloper.
 After the golden era of the 1880s, the town went through various peaks and troughs before it was virtually abandoned in the mid-to-late 20th century.
-In the 1970s the Aspen Historical Society decided to preserve the town’s heritage and it was soon added to the National Register of Historic Places, welcoming infrequent visitors to explore this historic ghost town.
+In the 1970s, the Aspen Historical Society decided to preserve the town’s heritage and it was soon added to the National Register of Historic Places, welcoming infrequent visitors to explore this historic ghost town.

-Pay respects to a literary legend
+Pay homage to a music icon

-Another memorial to a famous Aspen resident of yesteryear – the singer John Denver – can be found along a small river in the Rio Grande Park.
+A memorial to a famous Aspen resident of yesteryear – the singer John Denver – can be found along a small river in the Rio Grande Park.
 Here at the John Denver Sanctuary, a dedicated Song Garden features the lyrics of the singer’s most popular songs etched into granite rocks including: “Annie’s Song”, “Rocky Mountain High”, “Sunshine on My Shoulders” and many more.
 Smaller rocks on the hill are said to be arranged in a way that represents musical notes from other Denver songs.
 The memorial can be accessed through a trail beside Theater Aspen and is free to enter.

-LOCATION 470 Rio Grande Place HOURS 6am-9pm
+470 Rio Grande Place Mon-Sun 7am-7pm

 Dine at 10,000 feet